ghazalin1/Python-Apps/README.md

 # Python-Apps

-#Made for GUI APPLICATION TKINTER
+#Made for GUI APPLICATIONs on TKINTER